archimatika/DA-Samples/ftk/README.md

 # Facade Toolkit

 Work in progress prototype.
-Set of grasshopper definitions that allow to generate facade patterns, based on prescripted rules.
+Set of grasshopper definitions that allows to generate facade patterns, based on prescripted rules.
 Interoperability workflow for model data exchange.

 ![FTK](img/generate.gif)